harrysokool/harrysokool.github.io/README.md

 # My Webpage
-Trying to make my own website
+Trying to make my own website with HTML, CSS and JavaScript.